 Skip to content

-A character set is a collection of characters that will be rendered as bitmap glyphs.
-Each unique character becomes a separate glyph in the final texture atlas.
+Each unique character in your set becomes a separate glyph in the final texture atlas.

-SnowB BMF starts with a comprehensive default character set that includes:
+SnowB BMF starts with a default character set that includes:

 • Numbers: 0123456789